ING Banner

 9. Data availability

 Our aim is that HARPS3 observations will be passed through a data reduction pipeline the morning after they were taken.
-The data products should include a radial velocity and its photon-noise error, as well as extracted, wavelength- and flat-field-calibrated, two-dimensional echelle spectra.
+The data products should include a radial velocity and its photon-noise uncertainty, as well as extracted, wavelength- and flat-field-calibrated, two-dimensional echelle spectra.
 There should also be a flux calibrated spectrum, although the instrument response function will not be derived on a nightly basis.
 These data products and the raw data will be made available to users via the HARPS3 archive.

 10. Data ownership and publication